Stevo Pendarovski: Political career

-Presidency 2019–present
+Presidency (2019–2024)

-Pendarovski ran in the 2019 election as a presidential candidate of the Social Democratic Union of Macedonia and the Democratic Union for Integration.
+Pendarovski ran in the 2019 election as a presidential candidate of the Social Democratic Union and the Democratic Union for Integration.
 He went on to win 436,212 votes in the second round of the presidential election, 51.66% of the votes cast.

-During the COVID-19 pandemic, Pendarovski introduced the nation's first ever state of emergency to contain the coronavirus, a move that paved the way for a 2022 parliamentary election.
+During the COVID-19 pandemic, Pendarovski introduced the nation's first ever state of emergency to contain the coronavirus, a move that paved the way for a 2020 parliamentary election.

-Pendarovski was seen walking with an 11-year-old girl with Down syndrome to school after he heard she was being bullied.
-President Stevo Pendarovski held Embla Ademi's hand as he walked her to her elementary school in the city of Gostivar in February 2022.
+In February 2022, Pendarovski was seen walking with Embla Ademi, an 11-year-old girl with Down syndrome, to her elementary school in Gostivar after he heard she was being bullied.

 Personal life

 Pendarovski is married to Elizabeta Gjorgievska, a medical doctor who works at the Clinic for Pediatric and Preventive Dentistry and a professor at the Faculty of Dentistry in Skopje.
 They have one child, named Ognen.